 I imagine that a gathering would be an emergent process, perhaps meeting initially in a room in the community centre or similar.
 Hexham is a little market town and I think it would be vitally important that everyone feels welcome and has something to offer.
 I would propose that a gathering might include talks about the manifesto, readings from the anthologies, opportunities for people to contribute, share and connect.

 Local contact: Steve Freeman

 I am a reader and writer who finds the ideas in Dark Mountain strike a strong chord with my own.
 I imagine meeting in a pub, say fortnightly, and mainly talking about ideas behind and generated by DM writings, feeding into associated ideas and writings – basically an ideas discussion group.
 If others are also interested in writing then it could also develop partly into a writing group.
 Bearing witness to the destruction of the natural world and the breakdown of civilisation through discussions, writings or art helps a communal understanding of what is happening and can provide inspiration of shared thoughts and feelings.

 I’m a boat dweller, artist and teacher and student of T’ai Chi.
 I found Dark Mountain via reading ‘The Wake’ and looking up Paul Kingsnorth.
 Realised I was a bit late to the party, but joined in anyway by attending Carrying the Fire and several subsequent events.
 I have since written and made art for the Dark Mountain books, including a cover for Issue 13, and have written for the blog.
 Met more like-hearted folk than I ever expected to.
 I would like to be part of gatherings with much tea, good conversation, a hearty welcome, listening to each other’s stories, seeing where it leads.
 Finding a way together to decide how we’d like to do things.

-Local contact: Hattie Pierce
+Local Group coordinated by: Hattie Pierce

 The Dark Mountain Thing, hosted by Raven Nielsen